opendatasoft/ods-documentation/source/monitoring_audience/analyzing_data_usage.rst

 To display the popularity score information of a dataset:

-1. In any of the click a bar (representing a dataset) in either one of the bar charts.
+1. In any of the charts, click a bar (representing a dataset).
 2. Check the right part of the Popularity section: the information of the selected dataset are automatically displayed.

 .. admonition:: Popularity score distribution over all published datasets
    :class: note

    Click the "See more" button at the bottom the Popularity section to see a column chart that displays the popularity score distribution over all published datasets.
-Clicking the button opens another page: the Analyze view of the source dataset used to create the Data dashboard.

 .. screenshot